Fleet I & II

-Tara Morgana is available from Scarlet Imprint both in its standard hardback edition and as a Bibliothèque Rouge paperback: the fine edition is sold out.
+Tara Morgana is available from Scarlet Imprint as a Bibliothèque Rouge paperback: both the fine edition and standard hardback edition are sold out.

 It can also be purchased in Kindle format.